XuShaoming/Deeplearning_io/README.md

   - Achieve Momentum and Adam optimiazation algorithms using exponentially weighted average.
 Compare their performance in different Gradient Descents.
 - [Tensorflow](https://github.com/XuShaoming/Deeplearning_io/blob/master/Hyperparameter_tuning_Regularization_and_Optimization/Tensorflow%2BTutorial.ipynb)
   - Learn how to implement Deep Neural Network using Tensorflow.

+**Course 3: Structuring Machine Learning Projects**
+- Does not have programming assignment.